+\commentab{Finally, we reiterate that in \cite{IMS:2020} we proved that the \textbf{MFM} is the correct large population (thermodynamic) limit as $\gamma\rightarrow\infty$ of a wide-class of particle-based stochastic reaction diffusion models.
+In contrast, this paper explores the rigorous relationship between the \textbf{SM} and the \textbf{MFM} as $\epsilon$ is varied as explained above.
 The rest of the paper is organized as follows.
 In \cref{S:GeneralSetup} we introduce the general setup, notation and our assumptions.
 In \cref{S:MainThm} we present our main result, \cref{thm:convTwoModels}, on the approximation of the \textbf{MFM} by the \textbf{SM} as the bimolecular reactive interaction distance $\epsilon \to 0$.
-In addition, we also present a number of numerical studies that demonstrate the (rate of) convergence of the \textbf{MFM} to the \textbf{SM} as $\epsilon \to 0$, and illustrate how well the \textbf{MFM} and \textbf{SM} models agree with the underlying PBSRD model for varying values of $\gamma$ and $\epsilon$. \cref{S:Local} proves local well-posedness of the \textbf{MFM} and the \textbf{SM} models. \cref{S:Global} discusses global well-posedness of the \textbf{MFM} for specific choices of the reaction kernels.
+In addition, we also present a number of numerical studies that demonstrate the (rate of) convergence of the \textbf{MFM} to the \textbf{SM} as $\epsilon \to 0$ \commentab{(when both exist)}, and illustrate how well the \textbf{MFM} and \textbf{SM} models agree with the underlying PBSRD model for varying values of $\epsilon$.
+Our numerical results first demonstrate in several simple systems the theoretical findings that the \textbf{SM} is the short (bimolecular) interaction-range limit of the \textbf{MFM}, see Section \ref{SS:Numerics}.
+We then explore several biologically-motivated examples, see Section \ref{SS:NumericsBeyond}, where the \textbf{MFM} correctly captures essential behavior of the underlying particle-based stochastic system, but the \textbf{SM} sometimes fails to do so (or it is not immediately clear how to even define the \textbf{SM}).
+These illustrate the utility in using a rigorously derived-MFM for both model formulation when the \textbf{SM} is not clear, and as a means of assessing the accuracy of the \textbf{SM}. \cref{S:Local} proves local well-posedness of the \textbf{MFM} and the \textbf{SM} models. \cref{S:Global} discusses global well-posedness of the \textbf{MFM} for specific choices of the reaction kernels.